Skip to main content

 1. Title

 Enter the name or title of the hypercert.
 This is the place to be verbose and specific about what the project is doing.
-You'll see on the preview when your title becomes too long.

 Given that a project may create numerous hypercerts over time, consider giving the hypercert a name that represents a discrete phase or output.